An emerging Integral Enterprise in the Valais

 - Prof. Alexander Schieffer, Co-Author of Integral Devleopment and Transformation Management / Co-Founder, Trans4m Center for Integral Development

 It was in the beginning of 2017 that we gathered for the first time.
 We were a simple group of young people from the Valais with different backgrounds and horizons.
 What we had in common: the will to make our canton progress in the right direction.
-We finally chose the name Nostras SA, which means “from our country” in Latin.
+In the end we chosed the name Nostras SA, which means “from our country” in Latin.
 Thus, Nostras intends to achieve this goal of progress and to promote the numerous assets of our region.

 Integral, what does it mean?

 In short, the integral theory helps us to take into account the different perspectives and makes us aware that our vision of things is created by the society we live in.
 This awareness helps us understand the strengths and weaknesses of each way of seeing the world, in order to reach a sustainable balance and harmony.
 This facilitates self-critisism and encourages open mindedness.

 To be integral means to take into account all different perspectives: you need to be sustainable economically, but also social, on the level of knowledge creation and sharing, as well as regarding nature and the respect of traditions.

 The integral theory was originally written in the 1970s by Ken Wilber.
 The purpose of this theory was to bring together all the approaches of the mind and the consciousness into one model, in order to draw on the strengths of each method.
 Prof. Alexander Schieffer is a pioneer in matters of integral development.
 With Ronnie Lessem, they evolved the integral theory and developed the Integral Worlds Model.
 In their many collective books, they explain the concrete applications of their model to numerous domains of everyday life, like for example economy, management or politics.
 Together, they created the association Trans4m based in Geneva, through which many integral enterprises have been launched throughout the world, applying this model and creating thousands of jobs.